owkin/PyDESeq2/README.md

 ### 2 - Create a conda environment

-Run `conda env create -n pydeseq2 python=3.8` (or higher python version) to create the `pydeseq2` environment and then activate it:
+Run `conda create -n pydeseq2 python=3.8` (or higher python version) to create the `pydeseq2` environment and then activate it:
 `conda activate pydeseq2`.

 `cd` to the root of the repo and run `pip install -e ."[dev]"` to install in developer mode.